Peter Skoronski: Early life

 Skoronski attended Maine South High School in Park Ridge, Illinois.
 He was selected to play in the 2020 All-American Bowl.

 College career

 Skoronski committed to Northwestern University to play college football.
 He started all nine games his freshman year at Northwestern in 2020 as left offensive tackle.
 As a sophomore in 2021, he started all 12 games and was named first-team All-Big Ten.
 As a junior in 2022, he was named a unanimous All-American, the first in program history.

 Professional career

 Skoronski was selected 11th overall by the Tennessee Titans in the first round of the 2023 NFL draft.
 Although originally drafted at offensive tackle, he was named as the starting left guard for the Titans ahead of the 2023 season.
 He appeared in and started 14 games during his rookie season.

 During the 2024 season, Skoronski started all 17 games, and played every offensive snap.

+On April 18, 2026, the Titans exercised the fifth-year option of Skoronski's rookie contract that would pay him $19.07 million in the 2027 season.
+On August 7, the Titans signed Skoronski to a four-year, $100 million contract extension which included $88 million guaranteed, making him the highest paid guard in the NFL.